powerlang/powerlang/docs/pst/index.rst

 Powertalk allows modules to define a kind of extension methods.
 These methods are added to the method dictionary of the class being extended, but are bound to the module in which they are defined.
-The extension methods are accessible only with special syntax, by code that previously imported the module of the extension method.
+The module methods are accessible only with special syntax, by code that previously imported the module of the module method.

 For example, :code:`anObject js::asJson` sends :code:`asJson` to :code:`anObject`
 filtering lookup through :code:`js` module. :code:`anObject asJson` results in a :code:`doesNotUnderstand` (unless :code:`asJson` was also defined in the class of :code:`anObject`).

 Extensions methods could allow for some interesting features not available in ST-80.
-In Powertalk, reflection could be implemented in terms of extension methods.
+In Powertalk, reflection could be implemented in terms of module methods.
 To access the class of an object, you will need to import :code:`meta` module, and then send ``anObject meta::class``. ::